encointer/substrate-fixed/README.md

 fixed-point numbers.

-All lossless infallible conversions between fixed-point numbers and integer primitives are implemented.
+All lossless infallible conversions between fixed-point numbers and numeric primitives are implemented.
 That is, you can use [`From`] or [`Into`] for the conversions that always work without losing any bits.

 ## What’s new